The best manual breast pumps can provide you the convenience of portability that an electric breast pump simply cannot, but is it better overall?

 While the two types of breast pumps share similarities, the difference in speed of breast milk collection is what mostly sets them apart.

-Now whether you go with a manual pump or an electric pump depends on a few factors:
+Now whether you go with a manual pump or an electric pump when you start pumping depends on a few factors:

 The Pros Of A Manual Pump